-We check the validity of our model by monitoring $\chi^2$ of the best-fitting models.
-Since the posterior distribution of the nuisance parameter $m_{\rm lens}$ for lensing amplitudes is strongly determined by its prior, we do not include it for the number of parameters to calculate degree-of-freedom, thus ${\rm dof}=111-14=97$ where $111$ is the total number of the data points for the fitting and $14$ is the total number of the richness-mass relation parameters and off-centering parameters.
+We check the validity of our model by monitoring the $\chi^2$ of the best-fitting models.
+Since the posterior distribution of the nuisance parameter $m_{\rm lens}$ for lensing amplitudes is strongly determined by its prior, we do not include it as a parameter when calculating the number of degrees-of-freedom, thus ${\rm dof}=111-14=97$ where $111$ is the total number of data points for the fitting and $14$ is the total number of richness-mass relation parameters and off-centering parameters.
 We find that $\chi^{2}_{\rm min}/{\rm dof}=107.0/97$ ($p$-${\rm value}=0.23$) for the {\it Planck} cosmology, and $\chi^{2}_{\rm min}/{\rm dof}=106.6/97$ ($p$-${\rm value}=0.24$) for the {\it WMAP} cosmology, both of which are acceptable $p$-values.
-This indicates that we cannot distinguish between {\it Planck} and {\it WMAP} cosmologies from the abundance and lensing measurements, partly because of our adoption of the flexible richness-mass relation.
+This indicates that we cannot distinguish between {\it Planck} and {\it WMAP} cosmologies from the abundance and lensing measurements, partly because of our adoption of a flexible richness-mass relation.

 We also show the comparison of the model predictions from the MCMC chains with the measurements of the lensing profiles and abundance in Figures~\ref{fig:fitting_fid_Planck} and \ref{fig:fitting_fid_WMAP} for {\it Planck} and {\it WMAP} cosmologies, respectively.
-The figures show that the model predictions reproduce the lensing profiles and abundance simultaneously for both of the cosmological parameters with the fiducial richness-mass relation model.
+The figures show that the model predictions reproduce the lensing profiles and abundance simultaneously for both sets of cosmological parameters with the fiducial richness-mass relation model.